 (Identify and describe the Owner’s Sustainable Objective for the Project, if any.)

-« »
+« No Sustainable Objective applies but compliance with Washington State Evergreen Sustainable Development Standard version 4.0 will be required. »

 § 1.1.6.1 If the Owner identifies a Sustainable Objective, the Owner and Construction Manager shall complete and incorporate AIA Document E234™–2019, Sustainable Projects Exhibit, Construction Manager as Constructor Edition, into this Agreement to define the terms, conditions and services related to the Owner’s Sustainable Objective.
 If E234–2019 is incorporated into this agreement, the Owner and Construction Manager shall incorporate the completed E234–2019 into the agreements with the consultants and contractors performing services or Work in any way associated with the Sustainable Objective.